Irma Adlawan: 2014-present: Continued appearances on screen and stage

 In 2014, she starred in Ronnie Lazaro's directorial debut Edna, a film that again tackles the stories of OFWs.
-She played the role of Edna dela Costa, a Filipino caregiver returning home to find a changed family.
-Adlawan was also part of The Janitor, an entry in the Directors Showcase category of Cinemalaya X. Later in the year, she joined the cast of Liza Soberano and Enrique Gil's launching teleserye Forevermore, as Mirasol, one of the farmers in their community and a maternal figure to Soberano's character, Agnes.
+She played Edna dela Costa, a Filipino caregiver returning home to find a changed family.
+Adlawan was also part of The Janitor, an entry in the Directors Showcase category of Cinemalaya X. She joined the cast of Liza Soberano and Enrique Gil's launching teleserye Forevermore, as Mirasol, a farmer and maternal figure to Soberano's character, Agnes.

-In 2015, she continued to appear in ABS-CBN and GMA's drama anthologies, as well as their seasonal television specials and was cast in supporting roles in several films, including Sleepless, a QCinema Film Festival offering and Walang Forever, an entry to the 41st Metro Manila Film Festival.
-In October of the same year, she returned to the stage, with much critical acclaim, through Tanghalang Pilipino's Mga Buhay na Apoy, Kanakan-Balintagos' Palanca-award winning play.
-Adlawan was also cast in Destiny Rose as Bethilda Vitto, one of the show's antagonists.
-She also received a Best Supporting Actress nod for her performance as Mirasol in Forevermore at the 29th PMPC Star Awards for Television.
+In 2015, she continued to appear in ABS-CBN and GMA's drama anthologies, as well as their seasonal television specials, and was cast in supporting roles in films including Sleepless, a QCinema Film Festival offering, and Walang Forever, an entry to the 41st Metro Manila Film Festival.
+She returned to the stage in October, in Tanghalang Pilipino's Mga Buhay na Apoy, Kanakan-Balintagos' Palanca-award-winning play.
+She was cast in Destiny Rose as Bethilda Vitto, one of the show's antagonists.
+She received a Best Supporting Actress nod for her performance as Mirasol in Forevermore at the 29th PMPC Star Awards for Television.

-The following year, Adlawan took home the Gawad BUHAY! award for Outstanding Lead Female Performance in a Play for her performance as Soledad Santos in Mga Buhay na Apoy.
-She continued to appear in various television shows and movies and made a return to the Virgin Lab Fest stage in Kanakan Balintagos' Loyalist.
-Later in the year, Adlawan eventually replaced Nora Aunor in the Metro Manila Film Festival entry, Oro, and ultimately went on to win a Best Actress award for it.
+n 2015, Adlawan received the Gawad BUHAY! award for Outstanding Lead Female Performance in a Play for her performance as Soledad Santos in Mga Buhay na Apoy.
+She continued to appear in television shows and movies, and returned to the Virgin Lab Fest stage in Kanakan Balintagos' Loyalist.
+She replaced Nora Aunor in the Metro Manila Film Festival entry, Oro, for which she won Best Actress award.

 Reception

 Adlawan is regarded as one of the most accomplished and respected theater actors in the Philippines.
 She has appeared in numerous Shakespearean adaptations and modern realist masterpieces of world theater.
 She was inducted into the Hall of Fame of Aliw Awards for her winning performances in 100 Songs of Mary Helen Fee (2001), Speaking in Tongues (2004), and Ang Pokpok ng Ohio (2005).
-Writing for TheaterFansManila.com, Nikki Francisco praised her performance in the staging of Makbet in 2017, describing her as an actress "on a league of her own." in the mid 1990s, Adlawan branched into acting on screen.
-Her performances in independent productions have earned her the moniker "Queen of Independent Cinema".
+Writing for TheaterFansManila.com, Nikki Francisco praised her performance in the staging of Makbet in 2017, describing her as an actress "on a league of her own."

-Writing for the Philippine Entertainment Portal, Jocelyn Valle opined that Adlawan's performance in the drama film Edna (2014) was effective and praised her ability to create her character with "believability, consistency, and sympathy".
+Writing for the Philippine Entertainment Portal, Jocelyn Valle opined that Adlawan's performance in the drama film Edna (2014) was effective, and praised her ability to create her character with "believability, consistency, and sympathy".